bensnell/orbbec-astra/README.md

   pip install imutils
   ```

 - The scripts require that the correct path to the "Redist" folder be passed.
-The "Redist" folder is located at ` OpenNI_2.3.0.55 > Windows > Astra OpenNI2 Development Instruction(x64)_V1.3 > OpenNI2 > OpenNI-Windows-x64-2.3.0.55 > Redist`.
+The "Redist" folder is located at ` OpenNI_2.3.0.55 > Windows > Astra OpenNI2 Development Instruction(x64)_V1.3 > OpenNI2 > OpenNI-Windows-x64-2.3.0.55 > Redist`, or for x86 archiectures, ` OpenNI_2.3.0.55 > Windows > Astra OpenNI2 Development Instruction(x86)_V1.3 > OpenNI2 > OpenNI-Windows-x86-2.3.0.55 > Redist`.
 The path to this folder can be specified in the "User Parameters" section of the script.
 However, it has been included within this repo for convenience.
 For reference, the "Redist" folder should contain these files:
   - Redist
     - OpenNI2
       - Drivers